 In order to fight climate change and achieve the transformational objectives of the Paris agreement, innovative means of financing are required.

-The German and French NDEs will present opportunities which sustainable and impact investment offers on the journey to tackle and prevent problems resulting from climate change.
+The German and French NDEs presented opportunities which sustainable and impact investment offers on the journey to tackle and prevent problems resulting from climate change.

 Although there are multiple funds available around the world, the awareness and information on how to access them and where to get assistance is lacking.
-Using concrete examples, panelists will present how implementation of sustainable projects is possible and which criteria play an important role for the investors.
+Using concrete examples, panelists presented how implementation of sustainable projects is possible and which criteria play an important role for the investors.

 This is a unique opportunity for the private sector and project developers but also potential investors to contribute to climate action which CTCN and the Technology Mechanism is laying ground for.

 The Implementing Office of the NDE Germany works on behalf of the Federal Ministry for Economic Affairs and Energy (BMWi).
 It serves as the first point of contact for all:

 - enquiries from the CTCN and other NDEs about climate-related technologies from Germany, programmes run by the Federal Government, services or potential cooperation projects in the context of the Technology Mechanism;

 - enquiries from Germany industry, business and research institutions on potential cooperation with developing countries;